NGonline/Notes/Linux.md

 ## locale
 - Prints out all locale variables which are used by programs for setting up number, address, phone format, etc. according to the format of the specified country.
 - Variable `LANG` is used by programs to determine which language to use when interacting with you.

+## logger
+- Make entries in the system log

 ## ls
 - Every file starts with dot is hidden. **-a** shows all files including the hidden ones. **-l** prints file list in **long** format: permissions, owner, group, size, timestamp (normally modification time) and filename.